Haedodam/PA446-Final/README.md

 **3. How to Replicate the Analysis**
 All scripts are located in the Scripts/ directory and are numbered in order of execution.
-Step 0.
-Load required packages source("Scripts/Step0_RequiredPackages.R")
+1) Load required packages
+source("Scripts/Step0_RequiredPackages.R")
-Step 2.
-Acquire or load data
+2) Acquire or load data
 source("Scripts/Step2_DataAcquisition.R")
+3) Clean and prepare data
+source("Scripts/Step3_DataWrangling_and_QualityChecks.R")
-Step 3.
-Clean and prepare data source("Scripts/Step3_DataWrangling_and_QualityChecks.R") Step 4.
-Run descriptive and spatial analysis source("Scripts/Step4_ReproducibleReporting_Analysis.R") Step 5.
-Run regression and machine learning models source("Scripts/Step5_AdvancedAnalysis_MLR.R")
+4) Run descriptive and spatial analysis source("Scripts/Step4_ReproducibleReporting_Analysis.R")
+5) Run regression and machine learning models source("Scripts/Step5_AdvancedAnalysis_MLR.R")

 **4. Reports**